-Most of us haven’t yet ventured outside of our bubble to explore the sea of endless possibilities in the world.
+Most of us haven’t yet ventured outside of our bubbles to explore the sea of endless possibilities in the world.

-Remember, flexibility and creative thinking is equally as important.
+Remember, flexibility and creative thinking are equally as important.
 If you do something with full effort for a sufficient period of time, yet you don’t get results, you simply change your strategy!

 When we were learning to walk or ride a bicycle, we fell or lost balance countless times, didn’t we?

 We just invested our efforts over and over again.
 There was no question of “if it’s possible or not”.
 We learned from our pain of falling, observed and learned from others who were walking

 That is the basic life lesson and the key to producing results in any area of your life.

 Be dynamic and flexible in your thinking while having the patience to go through the process of learning.